TetrisKid48/wiki_celeb_gen/README.md

 # wiki_celeb_gen
-A Python script that will scrape Wikipedia for the first sentence of a bunch of pages in the "Living people" category, and another that will generate new ones using an RNN!
+A Python script that will scrape Wikipedia for the first sentence of a bunch of pages in the "Living people" category, and train an RNN on that data!
 This is just a project I started for fun, and I just recently learned how to use Python.
 I hope you enjoy the outcome!

 # Example Output